spinspire/pocketbase-sveltekit-starter/pb/README.md

 ## Architecture

-> **Note:** For optimal set up, ensure you are using a standard distribution of Linux.
+> **Note:** For optimal set up, ensure you are using Linux (bare-metal, VM, WSL) or Docker.
 For other operating systems, you may run into issues, or need additional configuration.
 > A docker-compose setup is included with the project, which can be used on any OS.

 ### TBD: For Windows users